 - the retailing of pet food

-We provide guidance on different activities and their respective codes.
 We also provide specific guidance for food and drink businesses – supplying into the animal feed chain.

 Regulation 767/2009 sets out the requirements for the marketing, labelling and composition of animal feeding stuffs and includes provisions intended to safeguard both animal and human health.
 It requires that feed may be placed on the market and used only if it is safe and does not have a direct adverse effect on the environment or animal welfare.